 If the order of \$a and \$b doesn't matter, the subroutine returns 0.
 Why would it not matter?
 Perhaps you're doing a case-insensitive sort and the two strings are fred and Fred.
-Or perhaps you're doing a numeric sort and the two numbers are equal.
+Or perhaps you're doing a numeric sort, and the two numbers are equal.

-You could now write a numeric sort subroutine like this:
+We could now write a numeric sort subroutine like this:

 '''

-sub by number {
+sub by_number {

 a sort subroutine, expect $a and $b

 if ($a < $b) { -1 } elsif ($a > $b) { 1 } else { 0 }

+}

 '''

-To use the sort subroutine, just put its name (without an ampersand) between the keyword sort and the list you're sorting.
+To use the sort subroutine, just put its name (without an ampersand) between the keyword sort and the list to be sorted.
 This example puts a numerically sorted list of numbers into @result:

 '''

-my @result = sort by number @some numbers;
+my @result = sort by_number @some_numbers;

 '''

-We called the subroutine by number because that describes how it's sorting.
+We called the subroutine by_number because that describes how it's sorting.
 But more importantly, you can read the line of code that uses it with sort as saying "sort by number," as you would in English.
 Many sort-subroutine names begin with by to describe how they sort.
-Or we could have called this one numerically, for a similar reason, but that's more typing and more chance to mess up something.
+Or we could have called this one numerically, for a similar reason, but that's more typing and more chance to mess something up.

-Notice that we don't have to do anything in the sort subroutine to declare \$a and \$b, and to set their values-and if we did, the subroutine wouldn't work right.
+Notice that we don't have to do anything in the sort subroutine to declare \$a and \$b, and to set their values - and if we did, the subroutine wouldn't work right.
 We just let Perl set up \$a and \$b for us, and so all we need to write is the comparison.

 In fact, we can make it even simpler (and more efficient).
 Since this kind of three-way comparison is frequent, Perl has a convenient shortcut to use to write it.
-In this case, we use the spaceship operator (<=>).
-This operator compares two numbers and returns -1, 0, or 1 as needed to sort them numerically.
-So we could have written that sort subroutine better, like this:
+In this case, we use the spaceship operator (<=>).340